-Selected Funding Opportunities Open to Non-US Citizens
+Selected Funding Opportunities Open to Non-U.S. Citizens

 Amelia Earhart Fellowships (Zonta International Foundation)

 American Association for University Women — International Fellowships